kpango/kpango/README.md

 - I also have several OSS repositories that you can check out: [My Repositories](https://github.com/kpango?tab=repositories).
 - Currently, I am looking for side job opportunities.
 Here is a link to my resume:
   - [Resume](https://kpango.com)
-- I have expertise in Go and Kubernetes at Yahoo and would be happy to help you out.
+- I have expertise in Go and Kubernetes at LY and would be happy to help you out.
 - Feel free to send PRs and issues for [Vald](https://github.com/vdaas/vald).

 ---